Uhorizon-AI/n8n-railway/README.md

 - `N8N_ENFORCE_SETTINGS_FILE_PERMISSIONS=true`

 > 🧱 These variables are already defined in the Dockerfile and do not need to be redefined in Railway.

+## 🐍 Python Support

+This n8n instance includes support for Python code execution through Pyodide.
+The following variables are configured in the Dockerfile for Python compatibility:

+- `NODE_FUNCTION_ALLOW_BUILTIN=crypto` - Enables crypto module for security features
+- `N8N_RUNNERS_ENABLED=true` - Enables the runners system for Python execution

+> ⚠️ Python execution is in beta and may have limitations.
+Ensure proper permissions for the `node_modules/pyodide` directory.

 ## 📦 Persistence